450 Seventh Avenue

 New York, NY 10123

-Todd Mayo has over 20 years’ experience in the construction industry including expert testimony, management positions on megaprojects and as an executive at a large union trade subcontractor.
+Todd Mayo has nearly 25 years of experience in the construction industry including expert testimony, management positions on megaprojects and as an executive at a large union trade subcontractor.
 His experience spans numerous sectors including high-rise, rail, highway, bridge, tunnel, residential and interiors construction.
-He has substantial experience in construction management, contract and commercial management, operations, scheduling, as well as claims and disputes for troubled projects on behalf of both owners and contractors.
+He has substantial experience in construction management, contract and commercial management, operations, and scheduling, as well as claims and disputes for troubled projects on behalf of both owners and contractors.

 - Columbia University, M.S., Construction Administration